alexhunsley/comfy-chair/README.md

-# comfy-chair
+# ComfyChair

+*No-one* expects the comfy chair!

-Custom nodes for ComfyUI
+WIP on custom nodes for ComfyUI.